 This course examines the issues facing couples in the middle and later stages of marriage to include life transitions, schedules, the past, Biblical roles, character flaws, spiritual struggles, and aging.
 Also, family problems, child rearing, and adolescent issues affecting the marriage relationship are discussed.
+One semester, two hours

-BC 305 Crisis Counseling
+BC 305 Crisis Counselina

-A course to give students both practical and philosophical instruction on how to give "how-to" and "why-to" counsel to others in a crisis situation.
+A course to give students both practical and philosophical instruction on how to give "howto" and "why-to" counsel to others in a crisis sit-One semester, one hour uation.